 (including items such as mayonnaise and ketchup)

 Luckily, she was an incredible cook.
-This allowed her to have job security.
+This allowed her to have job

 Finally, she found a more stable life.